captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
 Yes.
-Me too...
-So please: Are you sure I cannot bring you a fresh -- how you say -- bandage -- for your eye?
+Me too…So please: Are you sure I cannot bring you a fresh—how you say—bandage—for your eye?

 ---